basilevh/dissecting-image-crops/README.md

 ## Dataset

 In our project, we scraped [Flickr](https://www.flickr.com/explore) based on [this script](https://github.com/antiboredom/flickr-scrape) by Sam Lavigne, using each line in `google-10000-english-no-swears.txt` (see [this repository](https://github.com/first20hours/google-10000-english) for more info) as search queries.
 We filtered the photos by an aspect ratio of 1.5, which is the most common value, resulting in a dataset of around 700,000 images.
+They were captured by diverse (but mostly high-end) camera brands, models, and pipelines.

 ## Known Issues